nluuarch/ar-p-c/README.md

 - `User#ratings`
   - returns a collection of all the Ratings that the User has given
 - `User#dishes`
-  - returns a collection of all the Dishs that the User has ratinged
+  - returns a collection of all the Dishes that the User has rated

 ❗️❗️❗️❗️